 The City is aware that, in some departments, staffing levels prevent an ideal segregation of duties.
 Mitigating controls are implemented when possible.
 In late 2012, the City implemented a new software system, TRACKiT, in the City's Planning and Construction Services Office (One Stop Shop).
 Also, in early 2013, the City implemented new procedures for business licensing and permitting in the City Clerk's Office using software that is integrated with the City's financial management system.
 The new software and procedures strengthens internal controls in the City Clerk's Office and in the One Stop Shop.
-Finally, as payment options expand to include credit cards the risk of loss diminishes due to the decreased use of cash.
+In 2014, the City will investigate the feasibility of expanding the licensing & permitting software to the Parks & Recreation Department.
+Finally, payment options now include credit cards.
+As the use of credit cards increase, the risk of loss diminishes due to the decreased use of cash.